Can albino people dye their hair? Mystery solved!

 However, we strongly recommend mixing a small amount of your dye with lots of (paraben and sulfate free) conditioner the dilute the strength of the dye.

-Since your hair absorbs colour so easily, this should make the resulting shade more in your control.
+Since your hair absorbs color so easily, this should make the resulting shade more in your control.

-Always do a test strand to make sure the colour you’ll get is the one your heart desires.
+Always do a test strand to make sure the color you’ll get is the one your heart desires.

 How to dye albino hair.